 In 2012 he was in the musical of the second season of The Prince of Tennis as Muromachi Touji.

 Yabu no Naka (2013)

-Afterwards Kensho Ono started to make reputation as a stage actor, obviously gaining lots of experience throughout the years, he had already the opportunity to co-act with other fellow seiyuu that are also stage actors, such as Kenjiro Tsuda, Yuki Fujiwara and Shouta Aoi in 2013 at Yabu no Naka as Tajoumaru, one of the main characters.
+Afterwards Kensho Ono started to make a reputation as a stage actor, obviously gaining lots of experience throughout the years, he had already the opportunity to co-act with other fellow seiyuu that also stage actors, such as Kenjiro Tsuda, Yuki Fujiwara, and Shouta Aoi in 2013 at Yabu no Naka as Tajoumaru, one of the main characters.

 Especially in 2014, he has been getting lots of main roles in stage plays, which supports what it has been said since the beginning of this SEIYUU DIGEST, Kensho Ono does it all and he does it well which, in return, helps him land more roles.

 He was in My life〜 ima yori mo, sukoshi dake takai basho e 〜 as Akira Toudou, in Solid Star Produce Vol. 2 `Yobikou!’ as Akira Jinbo.

 In 2018, Ono made his debut as an actor in the Bokukoe spin-off series, Darekoe.